 The capability provided to the customer is to deploy onto the cloud infrastructure customer-created or acquired applications created using programming languages, libraries, services, and tools supported by the provider.
 The customer does not manage or control the underlying cloud infrastructure (network, servers, operating systems, or storage), but has control over the deployed applications and possibly configuration settings for the application-hosting environment.

 Intershop offers Intershop Commerce Management and Intershop Order Management as PaaS solutions to their partners and customers, including the option to modify and extend the standard offering as well as to re-distribute the offered services.

-A pack slip is a document (paper) shipped together with the products to the customer.
+A packing slip is a document (paper) shipped together with the products to the customer-x.
 It contains a list of content of the package indicating the products and quantities of delivered products or services.

 Depending on the context, "partner" may refer to different concepts.